nRF24/RF24/docs/pico_sdk.md

-Alternatively, the RF24 repository (and optionally the RF24Network and RF24Mesh repositories) can be included into your project's "lib" folder as copies or git submodules. for more detail, see the below instructions to incorporate RF24 libs into your project.
+Alternatively, the RF24 repository (and optionally the RF24Network and RF24Mesh repositories) can be included into your project's "lib" folder as copies or git submodules.
+For more detail, see the below instructions to incorporate RF24 libs into your project.

 ## Building the RF24 examples for the Pico SDK
-1. Create a "build" directory in the RF24 repository's root directory, then navigate to the new "build" directory.
+1. Create a `build` directory in the RF24 repository's root directory and navigate to it:
    ```shell
    cd RF24
    mkdir build